Context is Key: Harnessing the Potential of Contextualised Learning Materials in RTO Education and Training

 • Step 8: Modify your assessment tools

-For a detailed overview of the step by step process, read our blog A Comprehensive Guide to Contextualising Units of Competency.
+For a detailed overview of the step-by-step process, read our blog A Comprehensive Guide to Contextualising Units of Competency.

 Contextualisation – Why you must contextualise the training and assessment resources.